-Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer a Platelet Rich Plasma (PRP injections), Pulse Stimulation Treatment (P-STIM), Interstitial Laser Therapy and Electrical Nerve Stimulation.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer a Platelet Rich Plasma (PRP injections), Stem Cell Therapy, and Interstitial Laser Therapy.

 When a woman experiences pain in the vulvar region, the condition is described as vulvodynia.
 The condition affects the vulva, the external female genital organs including the labia, clitoris, and vaginal opening.
 Pain can affect either one particular area or can spread to multiple points, causing vaginal pain.

 The exact cause of the condition is still unknown, and researchers are working hard to try and identify the reason for vulvodynia pain.
 However, there have been suggestions that vulvodynia causes may be linked to genetics, immunology and even diet.
 Other possible causes of the condition may be:

 - hormonal changes